evanj/pgxtypefaster/README.md

 # Faster pgx types

-This repository contains types for use with the [pgx Go Postgres driver](https://github.com/jackc/pgx) that are faster, but are in some way incompatible.
-It currently only contains two variants of Hstore.
-They use a single backing string for all key/value pairs, instead of separate strings.
-This makes it about ~40% faster when parsing values from Postgres, but may have a larger memory footprint if an application holds on to a small number of the keys or values.
+This repository contains types for the [pgx Go Postgres driver](https://github.com/jackc/pgx) that are faster, but have incompatible APIs.
+It currently contains two variants of `Hstore`.
+This Hstore implementation uses a single string for all key/value pairs, instead of separate strings.
+This makes it about ~40% faster when parsing values from Postgres.
+However, it can have a larger memory footprint, if an application keeps pointers to a subset of the keys/values.

 * `Hstore`: This is a `map[string]pgtype.Text` instead of `map[string]*string` as used by `pgtype.Hstore`.
-Since this removes pointers, it requires one fewer allocation per Hstore, and is about ~5% faster when parsing.
-However, it appears to allocate a bit more memory, I think because the map itself is larger.
-It is not directly API compatible with `pgtype.Hstore`.
+Since this removes pointers, it requires one fewer allocation per Hstore, and is about ~5% faster than `HstoreCompat` when parsing.
+However, it appears to allocate a bit more total memory, I think because the map itself is larger.
+It is not API compatible with `pgtype.Hstore`.
-* `HstoreCompat`: This is API compatible with `pgx/pgtype.Hstore` because it uses a `map[string]*string`, but is about ~5% slower because of it.
+* `HstoreCompat`: This is API compatible with `pgx/pgtype.Hstore` because it uses a `map[string]*string`, but is about ~5% slower.

 This code has the same LICENSE as the upstream repository since it basically copied the code then edited it.
 See the [original upstream pull request discussion for details](https://github.com/jackc/pgx/pull/1645) where it was decided not to make this change upstream.

-The only test is a fuzz test, since porting the tests was going to be challenging, and I hope that provides excellent coverage without a ton of work.
+The only tests are two fuzz test, since porting the tests was going to be challenging.
+The fuzz tests included here should provide excellent coverage, without too much code.

+## Using this type in your program

+To get the best performance, you want to use the binary protocol.
+To do that, you must register this type:

+TODO document

 ## Benchmark results

-The results show `Hstore` is about 5% faster than `HstoreCompat`.
-It uses one less allocation but a bit more memory.

-Both these types are quite a bit faster than `pgtype.Hstore` because they share a single backing string.

-Detailed results from this repository's benchmark, run with `go test . -bench=. -benchtime=2s`:
+Results from this repository's benchmark, run with `go test . -bench=. -benchtime=2s`:

 ### ARM M1 Max (Macbook Pro 2021)